idodov/LedMatrixAlbumArt/README.md

 This script takes the album art of the currently playing song and transforms it into a vibrant 8x8 pixel art display on your LED matrix screen.
 It's a fun and unique way to visualize your music and add a touch of color to your listening experience.

-Please confirm that you can access `http://homeassistant.local:8123`.
-If you're unable to do so, you'll need to replace it with your local IP address in the script.

 ## Functionality

 **Based on AppDaemon (add-on)** the script listens to the `entity_picture` attribute of a specified media player entity in Home Assistant.
 When the attribute changes (indicating a new song is playing), the script fetches the new album art image from the provided URL.